johannaschott/NascentPerFeature_Sung_et_al/README.md

 If you want to recapitulate the full analysis presented in Sung et al. 2023, you have to download the following additional files:
 * Fastq files from GEO (GSE231520) (place them into the directory ./raw_data)
 * Genome Reference Consortium Human Build 38 patch release 10 (GRCh38.p10), as a fasta file in ./genome_files/GRCh38.p10.genome.fa
+In addition, the gtf files provided in ./genome_files have to be de-compressed.

 ### References
+1. unpublished manuscript
-1. Schott, J., S. Reitter, D. Lindner, J. Grosser, M. Bruer, A. Shenoy, T. Geiger, A. Mathes, G. Dobreva, and G. Stoecklin.
+2. Schott, J., S. Reitter, D. Lindner, J. Grosser, M. Bruer, A. Shenoy, T. Geiger, A. Mathes, G. Dobreva, and G. Stoecklin.
 2021.
 'Nascent Ribo-Seq measures ribosomal loading time and reveals kinetic impact on ribosome density', Nat Methods, 18: 1068-74.
-2. Jurges, C., L. Dolken, and F. Erhard.
+3. Jurges, C., L. Dolken, and F. Erhard.
 2018.
 'Dissecting newly transcribed and old RNA using GRAND-SLAM', Bioinformatics, 34: i218-i26.
-3. unpublished manuscript
 4. Dobin, A., C. A. Davis, F. Schlesinger, J. Drenkow, C. Zaleski, S. Jha, P. Batut, M. Chaisson, and T. R. Gingeras.
 2013.
 'STAR: ultrafast universal RNA-seq aligner', Bioinformatics, 29: 15-21.
 5. Liao, Y., G. K. Smyth, and W. Shi.
 2014. 'featureCounts: an efficient general purpose program for assigning sequence reads to genomic features', Bioinformatics, 30: 923-30.